 Then why not come along to my Beginner's Sessions?

-I keep class numbers to a minimum of 8-10 blokes and I'll guide you through the basics; observe and assist when needed and can work around each individual student’s limitations.
-You'll get my full support and I'll help you modify poses if you are working any past injuries.
+I'll guide you through the basics; observe and assist when needed and can work around each individual student’s limitations.
+You'll get my full support and I'll help you modify poses if you are working with any past injuries.

 Yes, You Have Got The Balls